magento/merchdocs/src/cms/page-builder-workspace.md

 Page Builder viewports provide two features: **content previews** and **breakpoint settings**.

 ### Content previews

 By default, Page Builder provides two viewport previews:

-- **Desktop** — Previews your content without a predefined width.
+- **Desktop** — Displays the content preview without a predefined width.
 Desktop-defined styles (using breakpoint minimum width of 1024px) are still applied to the page.
 But the Desktop viewport width is defined by settings for container content types, like Rows.
-Selecting the Desktop viewport shows how your content will be styled on the storefront when the browser's page width is 1024px and wider.
+Selecting the Desktop viewport shows how your content will be styled on the storefront when the browser page width is 1024px and wider.
-- **Mobile** — Previews your content at a predefined width of 768px.
+- **Mobile** — Displays the content preview at a predefined width of 768px.
 Unlike the Desktop viewport, the Mobile viewport does show your page content at a width of 768px, along with the styles defined for the breakpoint widths of 768px (max) and 640px (min).

-The following screenshots show Page Builder's default responsive settings for product carousels displayed for these viewports:
+The following examples show the Page Builder default responsive settings for product carousels displayed for these viewports:

 ![Desktop viewport preview]({% link images/images-ee/page-builder-workspace-viewport-desktop.png %}){: .zoom}
 _Desktop viewport preview, minimum width: 1024px_